Editor’s note: This is an expanded version of a review that was first published on 22 January.

 Chaleff’s emphasis is on timing and responsibility: the cost of delay, and the way ordinary acts of compliance can harden into laws and precedents that are difficult or impossible to reverse.
 “The unique lens of this book is its focus not on the tyrant, but on their followers,” says Chaleff.
 “However destructive tyrants are, they would be impotent without followers, willing or coerced to execute their designs” (18).

-What makes Dictator from Day One especially valuable is that Tracinski does not treat today’s authoritarian drift as primarily a matter of partisan tribalism or executive overreach, although both are real and major factors.
-Instead, he roots the problem in a deeper abandonment of principle: the erosion of objective law itself.
-He then shows how that erosion manifests, arguing that “Trump is already exercising power on his personal whim, unchecked by other branches or organs of government” (12).
+What makes Dictator From Day One especially valuable is that Tracinski does not treat today’s authoritarian drift as primarily a matter of partisan tribalism or executive overreach, although both are real and major factors.
+He instead roots the problem in a deeper abandonment of principle: the erosion of objective law itself.
 From that diagnosis follows his central prescription: “To oppose Trump, we need a spirit that we might call militant liberalism”—a stance defined by confronting abuses early, consistently, and without apology (137).
-His argument is not for violence but for a rational, consistently principled approach—to insist that no violation of constitutional limits is too small to contest.
+His argument is not for violence but for a rational and consistently principled approach—to insist that no violation of constitutional limits is too small to contest.
 In a system that depends on citizens holding politicians accountable, passive hope that problems will solve themselves is surrender.
 “The habit of normal politics is to pick our battles and look for a measured response in order to appear moderate and ‘reasonable,’” says Tracinski.
-“But in the current context, the more moderate we appear, the more this assures everyone that we are still in normal times, not in a crisis” (125).
+“But in the current context, the more moderate we appear, the more this assures everyone that we are still in normal times, not in a crisis.”
+(125)

-Whatever you take from these books, choose to act—not from fear or partisanship but from the conviction that your life is yours by right and a free republic remains worth defending while the means to do so remain.
+Whatever you take from these books, choose to act—not from fear or partisanship, but from the conviction that your life is yours by right, and that a free republic remains worth defending while the means to do so remain.